hackbg/fadroma/README.md

 Just import `@hackbg/fadroma` to start scripting deployments and migrations.

-* The `Contract` and `Client` classes represent smart contracts and allow you to write scripts for reproducibly building them.
+* The `Contract` and `Client` classes represent smart contracts and allow you to write scripts that compile them, deploy them, and interact with them.
 * The `Deployment` and `Migration` system helps you keep track of groups of connected contracts that work together.
-* `Bundle` mode allows you to run multiple transactions simultaneously - including contract instantiations.
+* The `Agent`'s `Bundle` mode allows you to run multiple transactions simultaneously - including contract instantiations.
 * Configuration file allows custom commands to be defined from reusable "deploy step" functions.
 * Modular architecture, open to extension for other